First Searches for Dark Matter with the KM3NeT Neutrino Telescopes: The KM3NeT detector

 \subsection{Event generation, propagation and reconstruction}

 The analysis methods are optimised on simulated events.
 A GENIE-based \cite{genie} code named gSeaGen \cite{gseagen} is used to generate neutrino interactions in water and the resulting flux of neutrinos at the detectors.
 The MUPAGE package \cite{mupage} is used to simulate the atmospheric muon flux at the detectors, produced in cosmic ray collisions in the atmosphere.
 The muon rate is calculated from parametric formulae according to the depth in sea \cite{parametric_formulae}.
 The propagation of the particles produced in neutrino interactions and the resulting Čerenkov light emission are handled by an internal software package.
-In the case of high energy events at ARCA, the light reaching the PMT surfaces is computed using probability density functions (PDFs) of the arrival time of photons, which depend on the distance of the PMT to the particle trajectory, the particle energy and the incident angle of the light on the PMT surface.
 Low energy events in ORCA are propagated with KM3Sim \cite{km3sim}, a package based on GEANT4 \cite{GEANT4} that traces the particle trajectories through the medium, generates Čerenkov photons and propagates the photons to the PMT surface.
+In the case of high energy events at ARCA, a GEANT4 simulation of the detector is computationally too demanding.
+Instead, the light reaching the PMT surfaces is computed using probability density functions (PDFs) of the arrival time of photons, which depend on the distance of the PMT to the particle trajectory, the particle energy and the incident angle of the light on the PMT surface.
 Absorption and scattering of light in water are taken into account in both detectors when photons are propagated.
 The simulation of the optical background due to the PMT dark current and the decays of $^{40}$K present in sea water, as well as the PMT response and readout, are handled by a dedicated KM3NeT software package.
 The background rates and the status and configuration of individual PMTs are inferred from the data in order to accurately simulate data taking conditions.

 Neutrino events detected by KM3NeT consist of mainly deep inelastic scatterings of neutrinos on nucleons via the exchange of a $W^{\pm}$ boson, charged-current (CC) interactions, or via a $Z^0$ boson, neutral-current (NC) interactions.
 Muon neutrinos interacting via CC interactions produce muons that traverse the detector in a straight line whilst inducing the emission of a cone of Čerenkov light.
 The light is emitted at a well-defined, characteristic Čerenkov angle, which is $\sim 42^{\circ}$ for sea water at the relativistic energies observed by KM3NeT.
 These events are referred to as \textit{track-like}.
 Muons crossing the detector can pass through the entirety of the instrumented volume, leaving Čerenkov photon signals in DOMs around the muon trajectory.
 This allows for a precise measurement of the muon direction whose angular resolution improves with energy, reaching a sub-degree accuracy for energies higher than 1 TeV.
 Tau leptons produced in tau neutrino CC interactions give rise to track-like events when the tau lepton decays to a muon (branching ratio $\sim 17\%$) traversing the detector volume.
 Other types of neutrino interactions will produce electromagnetic or hadronic showers at the neutrino interaction vertex, resulting in a more isotropic photon distribution.
 This class of shower-like event topologies is not used in this work.